-- 1. Guaranteeing the highest possible level of child protection standards in order to create an environment that is free from abuse, violence, neglect, and discrimination. - 2.
-Working with organizations that are operating, according to their available resources, to promote the concept of this child protection policy and the relevant procedures. - 3.
-Raising the awareness of the staff and volunteers with respect to the problem of child abuse and the dangers to which they are exposed, as well as the importance of their commitment to the contents of the CRC and the PCL. - 4.
-Guaranteeing that staff and volunteers mitigate the risks to which children might be exposed, and that they are aware of the steps that ought to be taken when there are concerns about the children's safety. - 5.
-Making sure to take the necessary measures to support and protect children when there is, or there is the possibility of, the existence of any type of child abuse. - 6.
-We are committed to protect children through creating awareness among our staff and preventing any violation of children's rights within BethBC.
-Additionally, all staff and volunteers working at BethBC are required to report any case of neglect, abuse, and/or violation as soon as possible to the College's Senior Leadership Team (SLT) who should document and respond immediately to take appropriate actions against the perpetrator of the abuse, and to guarantee the interests and rights of the child.
+- 1. Guaranteeing the highest possible level of child protection standards in order to create an environment that is reduced as far as practically possible from abuse, violence, neglect, and discrimination. - 2.
+Working with organizations that are operating, according to their available resources, to promote the concept of this child protection policy and the relevant procedures, they should at least meet the minimum standards BethBC has. - 3.
+Training the staff and volunteers with respect to the problem of child abuse and the dangers to which they are exposed, as well as the importance of their commitment to the contents of the CRC and the PCL.

+4. Guaranteeing that staff and volunteers mitigate the risks to which children might be exposed, and that they are aware of the steps that ought to be taken when there are concerns about the children's safety.

+Making sure to take the necessary measures and prompt actions to concerns raised, reporting process followed...etc. to support and protect children when there is, or there is the possibility of, the existence of any type of child abuse:

+5. We are committed to protect children through training of staff and take steps to prevent as far as practically possible any violation of children's rights within BethBC.
+Additionally, all staff and volunteers working at BethBC are required to report any case of neglect, abuse, and/or violation as soon as possible to the College's HR manager who should document and report to SLT who should altogether respond immediately to take appropriate actions against the perpetrator of the abuse, and to safeguard the interests and rights of the child and the person subject of concern.